Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

-Hello, thank you for all agreeing to meet with me to discuss the potential development of geltmSoft's new programming language.
-This presentation should only take 25 minutes, and I've broken this down into five sections
+Hello, thank you for agreeing to meet with me to discuss the development of geltmSoft's new programming language.
+This presentation should last 25 minutes, and is broken down into five sections

 ---